A Benefit for the victims of Hurricane Maria

 Juntos por Puerto Rico

-Obed Calvaire, Marco Diaz, Robin Eubanks, David Flores, José Roberto Hernandez, Zakir Hussain, Sean Jones, Rebeca Mauleón, Javier Navarrete, Rico Pabon, Pedro Pastrana, Joshua Redman, David Sanchez, John Santos, Jo-Annie Seda, Sarita Shah, Shefali Shah, Marcus Shelby, Saul Sierra, Miguel Zenon, La Mixta Criolla, SFJAZZ All-Stars Alumni
+Obed Calvaire, Marco Diaz, Robin Eubanks, David Flores, José Roberto Hernandez, Zakir Hussain, Sean Jones, Rebeca Mauleón, Javier Navarrete, Rico Pabon, Pedro Pastrana, Joshua Redman, David Sanchez, Puerto Rico Del Alma - The John Santos Quintet, Jo-Annie Seda, Sarita Shah, Shefali Shah, Marcus Shelby, Saul Sierra, Miguel Zenon, La Mixta Criolla, SFJAZZ All-Stars Alumni

 Sunday, October 8th